DisplayLink/evdi/docs/details.md

 	evdi_handle evdi_open(int device);

 This function attempts to open a DRM device node with given number as EVDI.
+Function performs compatibility check with underlying drm device.
+If version of the library and module does not match then the device will not be opened.

 **Arguments**: `device` is a number of card to open, e.g. `1` means `/dev/dri/card1`.